Zen (microarchitecture): First generation

-The first generation Zen was launched with the Ryzen 1000 series of CPUs (codenamed Summit Ridge) in February 2017.
+The first-generation Zen was launched with the Ryzen 1000 series of CPUs (codenamed Summit Ridge) in February 2017.
 The first Zen-based preview system was demonstrated at E3 2016, and first substantially detailed at an event hosted a block away from the Intel Developer Forum 2016.
 The first Zen-based CPUs reached the market in early March 2017, and Zen-derived Epyc server processors (codenamed "Naples") launched in June 2017 and Zen-based APUs (codenamed "Raven Ridge") arrived in November 2017.
-This first iteration of Zen utilized Global Foundries' 14 nm manufacturing process.
+This first iteration of Zen utilized GlobalFoundries' 14 nm manufacturing process.
+Modified Zen-based processors for the Chinese market were also built under the AMD–Chinese joint venture.

 First generation refresh

 Zen+ was first released in April 2018, powering the second generation of Ryzen processors, known as Ryzen 2000 (codenamed "Pinnacle Ridge") for mainstream desktop systems, and Threadripper 2000 (codenamed "Colfax") for high-end desktop setups.
-Zen+ used Global Foundries' 12 nm process, an enhanced version of their 14 nm node.
+Zen+ used GlobalFoundries' 12 nm process, an enhanced version of their 14 nm node.